electron/electron/docs/api/screen.md

 Returns [`Point`](structures/point.md)

 The current absolute position of the mouse pointer.

-Despite the name of this method, the return value is a DIP point, not a screen point!
+**Note:** The return value is a DIP point, not a screen physical point.

 ### `screen.getPrimaryDisplay()`